Ken Sprague (cartoonist)

-Ken Sprague (1 January 1927 – 25 July 2004) was an English socialist political cartoonist, journalist and activist, involved in trade union, civil rights and peace movements.
-In later life he was also a TV presenter and a psychotherapist.

-Sprague was concerned with how politics affected the ordinary person.
-"In essence, the leitmotif of his work is about power and the abuse of power as well as the resilience of ordinary working people to this abuse...
+Ken Sprague (1 January 1927 – 25 July 2004) was an English political cartoonist, graphic designer, journalist, and activist.
+A socialist, he was involved in trade union, civil rights, and peace movements.
+In later life, he was also a TV presenter and a psychotherapist.
+According to his biographer, "In essence the leitmotif of his work is about power and the abuse of power as well as the resilience of ordinary working people to this abuse...
 It is an art of engagement – engagement for change."
-Martin Rowson said "Ken's art has the power and strength to inspire.
-He is the true heir, as a socialist artist, of William Morris."

-Early years
+Early life

-Sprague was born in Bournemouth, to a father who was a train driver and a mother who worked in a cardboard box factory.
-His first work of art, in 1937, in response to the Guernica air raid in the Spanish Civil War, was a linocut made from linoleum torn from the kitchen floor.
-Printed on his mother's mangle, it was used on collecting sheets for Spain.
+Ken Sprague was born in Bournemouth on 1 January 1927.
+His mother made cardboard boxes in a factory, and his father was an engine driver.
+His first work of art, created in 1937 in response to the bombing of Guernica during the Spanish Civil War, was a linocut printed on his mother's mangle.

-He was educated at Alma Road Elementary School – until it was bombed during World War II – and Porchester Road Secondary Modern School.
-There the headmaster, noticing his talent, recommended that he apply to the local art college.
-He won a scholarship to Bournemouth Municipal College and, from 13 and a half, studied graphics – since in those days students of his background were rarely considered for fine arts courses.
+Sprague was educated at Alma Road Elementary School and Porchester Road Secondary Modern School, where the headmaster, noticing his talent, recommended that he apply to the local art school.
+He won a scholarship to Bournemouth Municipal College, attending from the age of 13½.
+To pay for the cost of materials, his mother took on a cleaning job.
+At the time, scholarship students tended to be placed in courses for commercial art rather than fine arts, as Sprague recounts:

+I was already labelled as the working class kid who'd have to make a living later, so was placed in the commercial class to study design and printing.
+I wasn't admitted to the fine art classes until I muscled my own way to the life classes.

+In 1944, aged 17, he volunteered for the Royal Marines and, the same day, joined the Communist Party of Great Britain.
+This was not a contradiction, as he later told his biographer:

+The Marines had the reputation of killing more Nazis than anyone else and the Communists were seen as the only real force opposing the Nazis.

-One morning in 1944 he volunteered for the Royal Marines, aged 17, — and that same afternoon, in Southampton, he joined the Communist Party.
-After basic military training he was transferred to Vickers-Supermarine as a technical artist, working on ejector seats for Spitfires.
-He was also sent to Yugoslavia to bring back an ejector seat from a German plane the partisans had shot down, during which visit he adopted the big handlebar moustache that was to become his trademark for the rest of his life.
+After basic military training, Sprague was assigned to Vickers Supermarine as a technical artist, and worked on ejector seats for Spitfires.
+He was also sent to Yugoslavia to bring back an ejector seat from a shot-down German plane.

 Postwar, and after a summer stint in a circus, he completed his college diploma course in design and illustration.
-The Communist Party, he told his biographer, was his university, but after the Bournemouth Daily Echo had labelled him a college revolutionary, local job prospects dwindled.
-He briefly worked for a volunteer labour battalion in Yugoslavia, and was employed by the Boy Scouts.
+The Communist Party, he told his biographer, was his "university", remarking that after Bournemouth's newspaper had labelled him as a college revolutionary, local job prospects dwindled.
+(Note: At the conclusion of an exchange of letters to the editor of the Bournemouth Daily Echo about the Malayan Emergency, published in July/August 1950, the manager of a rubber plantation referred to Sprague's views as "... appear[ing] to have been culled from the pages of the 'Daily Worker'.")
+He briefly worked for a volunteer labour battalion in Yugoslavia, was commissioned by The Scouter to make drawings of a scouts convention, and illustrated a book for the Boy Scouts Association.

+Sprague married Sheila Kaye in Bournemouth on 17 March 1951.